Beliavsky/Fortran-code-on-GitHub/README.md

 [Chemistry discovery engine (CDE)](https://github.com/ScottHabershon/cde): implements several different calculation types associated with chemical reaction-path analysis, by Joe Gilkes and Scott Habershon

+[ciaaw](https://github.com/MilanSkocic/ciaaw): library providing the standard and abridged atomic weights, the isotopic abundance and the isotopes' standard atomic weights, by Milan Skocic.
+It also provides a API for the C language.

 [ClassyMC](https://github.com/mrnucleation/ClassyMC): General Purpose Object Oriented Molecular Monte Carlo code.
 Classy is designed to be used for Metropolis Monte Carlo and other similar sampling methods in molecular simulations.

 [CoarseAIR](https://github.com/simoneventuri/CoarseAIR): Fortran 2008 Code for State-to-State and Coarse-Grained Quasi-Classical Trajectory (QCT) Method.
 Reference: S Venturi - "Machine Learning and Uncertainty Quantification Framework for Predictive Ab Initio Hypersonics" - Ph.D.
 Thesis, University of Illinois at Urbana-Champaign (2021)